Oakcube4life/CryptoCoin/README.md

 ## How to Run
 **For now**, compile all .java files and run main using these commands:
- - javac Block.java Blockchain.java GenesisUtil.java HashUtil.java Main.java Message.java Node.java Peer.java SerializationUtil.java Transaction.java TransactionInput.java TransactionOutput.java
+ - `javac Block.java Blockchain.java GenesisUtil.java HashUtil.java Main.java Message.java Node.java Peer.java SerializationUtil.java Transaction.java TransactionInput.java TransactionOutput.java`
- - java Main /<port/>
+ - `java Main <port>`

 ## How it works
 This project runs a simple peer-to-peer blockchain where each node maintains its own wallet, mines blocks, and exchanges transactions with peers.
 Each node runs independently on its own port and communicates with other nodes using a lightweight socket-based network.